Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On the averages of ergodic billiards for non-trapping metrics

 \begin{corollary} For any non-trapping metric $g$ on a compact manifold $M$ with boundary,

 \end{corollary}

-Corollary \ref{diameter} should be compared with the following classical result of Christopher Croke \cite{Cr}, which, at the first glance, looks very similar... \begin{theorem}{\bf (Croke)} Let $M$ be a codimension zero compact smooth submanifold of a closed Riemannian $n$-manifold $(N, g)$.
+Corollary \ref{diameter} should be compared with the following classical result of Christopher Croke \cite{Cr}.
+At the first glance, Theorem \ref{th.CROKE} below looks very similar, but it is based on a quantity $\mathsf {d}(M, g|_M)$ that behaves very differently from $\mathsf{gd}(M, g)$, as illustrated in Fig.3. \begin{theorem}{\cite{Cr}} Let $M$ be a codimension zero compact smooth submanifold of a closed Riemannian $n$-manifold $(N, g)$.
 Assume that the diameter $\mathsf {d}(M, g|_M) < \mathsf{inj\, rad}(N, g),$ the injectivity radius of $(N, g)$.
 Then

 \end{theorem}